 Another thing to note, aside from just nature versus nurture is that the nucleus is only a portion of the cell.
 There is also the cytoplasm, which contains mitochondria.
 Mitochondria may play a role in how we age, although to what extent it plays on the rest of our growth is unknown.
 The rate of failure for cloning is quite high due to premature death, deformity, among other things, which shows that the clones are not as identical to their 'donor parents' as previously thought.

 CC the First Cloned Cat

 Being not as identical as previously thought is very much the case when it came to two cats, Rainbow and CC.
 By just looking at them, you would have no idea that CC, which stands for carbon copy, is the clone of Rainbow.
 Rainbow is a calico cat, whereas CC is a gray tabby with no orange color.

-Also, the two cats acted very differently.
-This was most likely due to the fact that early on CC was handled a lot as a kitten.
+Also, the two cats acted very differently, which was most likely because early on, CC was handled a lot as a kitten.
 Rainbow is more reserved, while CC, as you would expect, is more curious and friendly than Rainbow.

-On a side note, CC did become a mother, which they allowed to happen to see if a cloned cat could reproduce.
-This proved that they can.
+On a side note, CC did become a mother, which they allowed to happen to see if a cloned cat could reproduce, which proved that they could.
 CC was considered to be a very good mother.